Finding An “Annuity Near Me” for High Net Worth Households

 Even more alarming – this annuity rider comes with its own separate fee of 0.95%.
 So, in addition to giving up nearly three-quarters of a million dollars that your heirs will never see, you also get to pay over $7000 per year for 10 years for the privilege.

 The Shocking Truth about the Annuity Rider Revealed

 Everything you’ve seen until this point is just window dressing, hiding the most diabolical stratagem of this particular guaranteed annuity product.

 Let’s recap what we know so far:

 On one hand, it’s understandable why the insurance company sets it up like this.
 They are taking a risk by guaranteeing 6.75%.
 In a down economy, that will cost them.
 But this is why they charge the 0.95% fee.
 Even if you do annuitize, you still don’t make 6.75%.
 You make 5.8%.
-The insurance company is making a bet that in the long term the markets will pay them handsomely.
+The insurance company is making a bet that the markets will pay them handsomely in the long term.

-Again – a fiduciary wealth manager like Pillar would almost never propose an investment plan like this.
+Again – a fiduciary wealth manager like Pillar Wealth Management would almost never propose an investment plan like this.
 You can almost universally do better using other methods.
-This type of guaranteed annuity isn’t created for your best interests or long term benefit.
+This type of guaranteed annuity isn’t created for your best interests or long-term benefit.
 It’s created for the insurance company.

 Why Ultra High Net Worth Households Make Good Targets for Annuities